seewhyjay/tp/docs/UserGuide.md

 - If you are looking for specific internship task information within a long list of internships and want to filter them based on keywords or partial keywords.

-- If you want to find information about specific internship task but you don't remember the task's exact name.
+- If you want to find information about specific internship task, but you don't remember the task's exact name.

 [Scroll back to Table of Contents](#table-of-contents)